 Yes, they are the same cookie.
 At least when you compare them with the Chilean cookies, in other Latin American countries, there are different sweets called Cocada, like the Venezuelan Cocada (a coconut smoothie).
 In Venezuela, coconut cookies like macaroons are called Besitos de Coco.
 In Brazil, Cocada o Cocada de Leite Condensado has many different sweet forms.
 Read more on the link.
 Cocadas, in Latin America, are not traditionally made with Dulce de Leche.
 For a Mexican version, see this recipe.

 Coconut Macaroons are very fast and easy to make.
-If you keep them a couple of days, they start losing some crunch, so I re-heat them in the toaster oven for a few minutes (3-5) and they come back as freshly made.
+If you keep them for a couple of days, they start losing some crunch, so I reheat them in the toaster oven for a few minutes (3-5), and they return as freshly made.